 Administrative processing takes additional time after the interview.
-Most administrative processing is resolved within 60 days.
-However, the timing varies based on the circumstances of each case.
-Before inquiring about the status of administrative processing, please wait at least 60 days after your interview.
+The timing to resolve the administrative processing varies based on the circumstances of each case.
+Before inquiring about the status of administrative processing, please wait at least 90 days after your interview.